derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/Plugins/EventPlugin/Index.rst

          List

    :Description:
-         Categories and locations will only be loaded from the configured storage page (recursive)
+         Categories, locations and organisators will only be loaded from the configured storage page (recursive)

    :Key:
          restrictForeignRecordsToStoragePage